Is the San Francisco Fellows Program an internship?

 Fellows are not guaranteed employment with the City after completion of the program.

 Fellows come to the program with different goals and objectives: gain work experience before attending grad school; experience public sector employment; stepping stone for long term employment with the City of San Francisco or another form of public service.

-We encourage and assist Fellows who want to continue working for the City after the program to apply for a permanent job after the program and provide guidance and career counseling on the process throughout your time as a Fellow.
+We encourage Fellows who want to continue working for the City after the program to apply for permanent job positions and provide guidance and career counseling on the process throughout the program year.

 What if I have more questions?

 Contact the San Francisco Fellows Program, at DHR-SanFranciscoFellows@sfgov.org.
 If you have questions, we strongly recommend you reach out well before the application deadline.
 Depending on volume, we may not be able to respond to all inquiries.